Shopping

 -

 This iconic, American-made stand mixer is a statement piece in any kitchen, but don't let looks deceive you – it's a real workhorse.
-With 10 speed settings, it powered through cake batter, bread dough, and whipped cream with perfect results.
+With 10 speed settings, it was slow enough for kneading dough and speedily making whipped cream with perfect results.
 The handy tilt-head makes it a joy to use, and it was easy for me to add ingredients and switch out attachments.

 These attachments include a wire whisk for beating eggs, a flat beater for integrating cake batter, and a hook to work your bread dough.
 I was particularly impressed by the flat beater, which creamed sugar and butter with minimal intervention before adding in eggs and flour to make easy loaf cakes.